lower11/SocialApp/README.md

 -BookmarkController.java

--(UserManager/BookmarkManger).java it controls the business logic such as where the underlying logic for e.g ‘set’ name, title, director are set to the movie
+-(UserManager/BookmarkManger).java it controls the business logic such as where the underlying logic for e.g ‘set’ name, title, director and all other details are assigned to the movie

 MODEL- methods to invoke data from database